Leon99/Monyk/README.md

 1. [Install RabbitMQ](https://www.rabbitmq.com/download.html)
 2. Make sure that you have the latest release of [.NET Core SDK](https://dotnet.microsoft.com/download) installed
-3. Run *GroundControl*: `dotnet run --project Monyk.GroundControl.Main`
+3. Run *GroundControl*: `dotnet run --project src/Monyk.GroundControl.Main`
-4. Run *Probes*: `dotnet run --project Monyk.Lab.Main`
+4. Run *Probes*: `dotnet run --project src/Monyk.Lab.Main`
-5. Run *Lab*: `dotnet run --project Monyk.Probe.Main`
+5. Run *Lab*: `dotnet run --project src/Monyk.Probe.Main`
 6. (Optional) [Install Seq](https://docs.getseq.net/docs/getting-started-with-docker) to make use of semantic logging support

 Either method will launch Monyk using default setting for development environment:

-- database re-created each time *GroundControl* starts
+- databases re-created on start-up
-- a few monitors initially added to help kick-start things
+- mock data initially added to the databases to help kick-start things
-- *GroundControl* API accessible from browser via https://localhost:42011/swagger
+- *GroundControl* API is accessible from browser via https://localhost:42113/swagger
-- *Lab* is not configured to do any result processing
+- *Lab* API is accessible from browser via https://localhost:42133/swagger
-- all the components are unsecured

 See [Configuration](#configuration) for details on preparing it to run in the wild.